sunnys/senior-ror-bulk-import/README.md

 * You may install gems that you need
 * You may change the current implementation if needed or make assumptions you want.
 * Readme

+### Solution
+This is solution to users requirement.
+It has following prerequisites
+* redis-server up and running on 5432.
+* Make sure resque worker is running to run resque worker add following command in your teminal QUEUE=* rake resque:work